mbrooker/mbrooker-blog/_posts/2025-04-17-decomposing.md

 > *Ordering* a transaction means assigning the transaction some notion of a time at which it occurred.
 > *Validating* a transaction means enforcing concurrency control, or more rarely, domain-specific semantics.

 In DSQL, ordering and validating happen in parallel, done by the adjudicators involved in the transaction.
 Each adjudicator provides a range of possible orderings (not after, not before), and one final adjudicator makes the final ordering decision.
 Similarly, each involved adjudicator weighs in on validation, with one final adjudicator checking that everybody says yes.
-See this post for more](https://brooker.co.za/blog/2024/12/05/inside-dsql-writes.html).
 Strictly, the final-final order is chosen only after validation completes, but the ordering and validation protocols run in parallel.
+[See this post for more](https://brooker.co.za/blog/2024/12/05/inside-dsql-writes.html).

 > *Persisting* a transaction makes making it durable, generally to disk.